Buffy Sainte Marie is an Academy Award-winning First Nations Cree musician, composer, visual artist, educator, and social activist.

-Buffy Sainte-Marie is an Academy Award-winning First Nations Cree musician, composer, visual artist, educator, and social activist.
-Sainte-Marie expressed in a 2008 interview at the National Museum of the American Indian that she had been blacklisted, along with Native Americans and other native people in the Red Power movements in the 1970s.
+Buffy Sainte Marie expressed in a 2008 interview at the National Museum of the American Indian that she had been blacklisted, along with Indigenous Americans and other native people in the Red Power movements in the 1970s.

 Buffy’s own reality, 1943-1953, Boston

 “When I was about three years old, I was not a happy little girl.
 I lived in a neighbourhood where there were bullies and pedophiles.
 What made me happy was crayons, paints and the discovery of the piano.
 I sat down and within a few days, I could play the piano.

 I’ve never taken lessons.
 I found out a few years ago that I’m actually dyslexic in music.
 Today, I can write for a symphony but I can’t read it back the next day.
 I was a natural artist.
 [But] I was scolded in school because I didn’t make the trees look like broccoli.